-In addition to budgeting for the monthly rent, be prepared to pay additional upfront costs associated with signing a lease.
-It’s common for a security deposit to be required by the leasing company or landlord before they’ll allow you to move in.
+In addition to budgeting for the monthly rent, be prepared to pay additional upfront costs such as a security deposit before you’re allowed to move in.
 Review your lease agreement for the specific dollar amount.
-The security deposit is often the lump-sum combination of first and last month’s rent or as indicated on the lease agreement.
+The security deposit is often the lump-sum total of first and last month’s rent.

 Budget for ongoing monthly expenses

-In addition to your rent, you should know what additional monthly expenses you’ll have when renting an apartment or house.
+In addition to your rent, verify what additional monthly expenses you’ll have when renting an apartment or house.
 Utilities, like heat and electricity, are not normally included in the monthly rent.
-Different rental companies and landlords will have different rules about what you’ll be expected to pay versus what will be covered in your rent.
+Each rental company or landlord will have different rules about what you’ll be expected to pay versus what will be covered in your rent.
 Those details will be included in your lease agreement.

-Prior to signing the lease, be sure to verify your responsibility for any ongoing monthly costs.
+Ask the landlord or rental company representative for information or even for an unsigned copy of the lease agreement to confirm those details.
 This way you’ll have a better idea of whether you can afford the place for the duration of the lease.
-You’ll sleep better at night knowing that your lights will turn on every time you flip the switch.
+You’ll sleep better at night knowing your lights will turn on every time you flip the switch.

 Renting an apartment with roommates

 If you’re going to live with one or more people, make sure all your roommates sign the lease.
-A roommate who doesn’t sign the lease could complicate your living arrangements if he or she decides to stop paying rent.
+A roommate who doesn’t sign the lease could complicate your living arrangements if that person stops paying rent.
 You may end up responsible for the missing portion of the rent.

-These rules for renting an apartment or house may help guide not only where you choose to live, but how you live.
+These tips for finding a place to rent may help guide not only where you choose to live, but how you live.